 Usually, elderly people who have taken several courses of antibiotics and have stayed for several stints in the hospital.

 But it's not just infected people who carry C. difficile.
 One British medical online forum claims that three in 100 adults and as many as 70 percent of healthy babies are carriers of C. difficile.

-Why don’t more people get sick from CDI?
+Why don't more people get sick?
 Carriers of C. difficile have a healthy micro-organism portfolio in their gut.
 Good bacteria neutralize harmful bacteria in a healthy individual.

-Are antibiotics to blame for the rise of CDI?
+Are antibiotics to blame for the rise of C. diff?